 The evidence of Tim Buckley

-The Court also heard evidence from GG’s financial analyst, Tim Buckley.
+The Court also heard evidence from Groundswell Gloucester’s expert witness, financial analyst Tim Buckley.
 Mr Buckley’s evidence went primarily to the third key element of GG’s contention listed above, namely, that at the current time, under the current policy framework, approving the mine was inconsistent with the goal of avoiding dangerous climate change.

 Mr Buckley’s evidence was that modelling of the international demand for coal showed that coal from the Rocky Hill project was not needed from a technology perspective – that is, the fact that the Rocky Hill mine would have produced coking coal did not mean it should be given special consideration, having regard to its climate change impacts.
 Mr Buckley stated that there are alternative sources of coking coal, and alternative technologies available, that could be used to produce steel, particularly recycling.